core-wg/oscore/draft-ietf-core-object-security.md

 * Uri-Path = "resource"
 * Uri-Query = "q=1"

-Uri-Path and Uri-Query follow the processing defined in {{class-e}}.
-Proxy-Uri is added to the OSCOAP protected message with value:
+Uri-Path and Uri-Query follow the processing defined in {{class-e}}, and are thus encrypted and transported in the COSE object.
+The remaining options are composed into the Proxy-Uri included in the options part of the protected CoAP message, which has value:

 * Proxy-Uri = "coap://example.com"

 ### Outer Options in the Protected CoAP Message ### {#options-in-protected}

-All options with outer values present in the protected CoAP message, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option.
+All options with outer values present in the protected CoAP message, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.

 # The COSE Object {#cose-object}